Highway-Kebabbery/Job-Scraper/README.md

-NOTE ABOUT checking ToS and robots.txt to see if they allow scraping.
-NOTE ABOUT HOW ROOTING DEVICE IS NOT REQUIRED.
 ******HEYHEYHEY HEY HEY HERE'S A NOTE.
 LET THEM KNOW ABOUT POTENTIAL SETUP ERROS.
 *****Note: Force-quit the app if it begins entering "y" in an infinite loop.
 It's happened to me on very rare occasions.
 Note about having mirror groups for NA, SA, and Europe.
 Recommend reordering them based on location.

 ***Will need to add screen recording of the app working when it's all running in the final implementation.

 ****Pore through scrape_jobs.py and write down everything I've learned.
-****Do I want to add version to _schedule\*.sh to get an exact filepath?
-Search all scripts and readme for notes about using right version as this would eliminate that issue.
-****Figure out how to add validation for project version... which I guess would remove the need to set it manually.
-That's best case scenario.
-****Changed `_schedule_scrape_jobs.sh` to `Schedule_Job_Scraper.sh` and moved it to the parent deirectory because that's what actually runs the program...
-Look for mentions of old filepath.
 ****Remember to get video of daily notification coming in and taking you to job site.
 ****Last two notifications (per-execution and daily) didn't take me to job site?
 Why no work anymore??